 Responsive website design relies on a set of flexible grids (or fluid grids) to perform.

-Key Techniques for Responsive Web Page Design
+Key Techniques for Achieving a Web Page with Responsive Design

 1. Fluid Grids